ploomber/projects/spec-api-sql/README.md

 ```bash tags=["bash"]
 cat pipeline.yaml
 ```
-The first two sections configure our pipeline, the `tasks` section is the actual pipeline definition.
+The first two sections configure our pipeline; the `tasks` section is the actual pipeline definition.
 We see that we have a few SQL transformations, then we dump a table to a CSV file and we produce an HTML report at the end.
 The order here doesn't matter, the source code itself declares its own